r-hub/blog/content/post/2023-01-24-code-comments-self-explaining-code/index.md

 ### Have someone review your code

 As much as you try to think about what a collaborator (or future you) would like to know when reading the code, it's handy to have an actual collaborator tell you where a comment might be warranted.
 The collaborator might not ask for a comment, but they might ask a question whose answer should be tracked in the code.

+### Spare no effort on roxygen2 comments

+*Thanks to [Mark Padgham](https://mpadge.github.io/) for insisting on this subsection!*

+Some comments are special: the [roxygen2](https://roxygen2.r-lib.org/) comments that create documentation!
+Documentation is good!

+Even internal functions can be documented using the same syntax, although you'll want to add the `#' @NoRd` tag for making sure no manual page is created.
+This convention is encouraged in the [rOpenSci packaging guide](https://devguide.ropensci.org/building.html#roxygen2-use) and in the [Tidyverse style guide](https://style.tidyverse.org/documentation.html#internal-functions).
+That is, unless the internal function is very clear.

 ### Use comments for the script table of contents